Child/Adult Abuse & Neglect Hotline: 805-654-3200

 Transitioning to Self Sufficiency

 Foster parents are critical to emerging adults’ success and can begin to help foster youth think about the future long before age 18.
-In addition to participating in monthly visits with social workers, foster parents are encouraged to ask to participate in the formal conferences that foster teens have with their social workers and to start conversations about foster teens’ future plans for financial independence.
+In addition to participating in monthly visits with social workers, foster parents are encouraged to ask to participate in the formal conferences that foster youth have with their social workers and to start conversations about their future plans for financial independence.

 When foster youth turn 16, they begin working with their social worker and other mentors to establish realistic and achievable goals as part of their Transitional Independent Living Plan or TILP.
 At this age, foster youth also participate in the Independent Living Program (ILP), which helps them build the skills needed to live independently, and helps them further refine their life goals.